jacksanford1/mysite/content/posts/funniest-friend.md

 We don't know when we're going back to school or the office.
 We don't know when we'll be able to sit inside at a restaurant.
 We don't even know when we'll be able to mosh at a Korn concert again.
 But over the course of the last few weeks, there is one uncertainty that I've found less tolerable than all the rest:

-We don't know who the funniest friend in the hit 90's sitcom "Friends" is.
+We don't know who the funniest friend in the hit 90's sitcom "FRIENDS" is.

 Once you realize you've been living your life with such a gaping hole in your knowledge base, you can never go back.